NvC-DmN-CH/AutoVTF/README.md

 <br />

 ## Misc
-I hope that this will be useful for people, because it has already made my workflow so much simpler than before.
+I hope that this will be useful to people, because it has already made my workflow so much simpler than before.

 This isn't meant to be a replacement for VTFEdit though, it's still very useful for previewing VTFs and setting some arcane settings.